 Basically, I’ve spent 10.8 months of the last 10 years either watching TV or being on social media.
 The weird irony of all of this is that I remember around 5-10 years ago reading an excerpt from a book whose name I forget that (I thought) left an amazing impression upon me…

 That we quell our ambitions and castrate our dreams and ambitions through the vehicle of cinema/reality tv – whilst those whom we watch are busy out there making life happen

 The TV shows we watch numb us into catatonia that keeps our eyes glued to the screen.

-When you realise this – you recognise that THIS is probably a large part of why those who have incredible success achieve it.
+When you realize this – you recognise that THIS is probably a large part of why those who have incredible success achieve it.

-Moving into the personal fulfilment side of things – Cal refers to our tribal nature and need for strong social connections alongside the potential to have personal pursuits, hobbies that challenge you – and again provides evidence to show how satisfying these can be.
+Moving into the personal fulfillment side of things – Cal refers to our tribal nature and need for strong social connections alongside the potential to have personal pursuits, and hobbies that challenge you – and again provides evidence to show how satisfying these can be.

 Newport talks about planning leisure activities and using your hands as ‘god’/our ancestors were so used to.

 Anyway ultimately, two things have come out of this.
 I’m making excuses for not learning Italian when I have an Italian partner so I”m committing 4 hours at the weekend to attempt to learn Italian.

 I’ve scheduled it for 8-10 am tomorrow (Saturday) as well as Sunday.